-- (1) Amounts reflect the grant date fair value of option awards granted in 2019 and 2018 in accordance with Accounting Standards Codification Topic 718.
-For information regarding assumptions underlying the valuation of equity awards, see Note 9 to our Consolidated Financial Statements and the discussion under "Part II-Item 7- Management's Discussion and Analysis of Financial Condition and Results of Operation" included in this report.
-These amounts do not correspond to the actual value that may be received by the named executive officers if the stock options are exercised. - (2) Amounts reflects the grant date fair value of stock awards granted in 2019 and 2018 computed in accordance with Accounting Standards Codification Topic 718.
-For information regarding assumptions underlying the valuation of equity awards, see Note 9 to our Consolidated Financial Statements. - (3) Timothy P. Moran began serving as our Chief Executive Officer on October 1, 2018. - (4) Mark Pomeranz began serving as our President and Chief Operating Officer on September 24, 2018.
-Mark Pomeranz served as our Chief Executive Officer from December 2016 through September 23, 2018. - (5) Andrew Taylor began serving as our Chief Financial Officer on August 16, 2017. - (6) \$826,667 reflects Employment Buy-Out Payments (as defined below), the remainder relates to corporate and health benefits. - (7) \$240,000 reflects Employment Buy-Out Payments (as defined below), the remainder relates to corporate and health benefits. - (8) Amounts relate to corporate and health benefits. - (9) Amounts relate to corporate and health benefits.
+- (1) Amounts reflect the grant date fair value of option awards granted in 2022 and 2021 in accordance with Accounting Standards Codification Topic 718.
+For information regarding assumptions underlying the valuation of equity awards, see Note 11 to our Consolidated Financial Statements and the discussion under "Part II-Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operation" included in this report.
+These amounts do not correspond to the actual value that may be received by the named executive officers if the stock options are exercised. - (2) Amounts reflects the grant date fair value of stock awards granted in 2022 and 2021 computed in accordance with Accounting Standards Codification Topic 718.
+For information regarding assumptions underlying the valuation of equity awards, see Note 11 to our Consolidated Financial Statements. - (3) Amounts relate to corporate and health benefits and 401K employer match.